gabrielrih/VaultScan/CONTRIBUTING.md

 ## Component architecture
 **Higher level**
 - CLI Interface: The user-facing part of your tool.
-Using the [click](#) library.
-- Vault Engines: To define the engine implementations and how to interact with that.
+See [click](https://click.palletsprojects.com/en/stable/) library.
 - Output: Classes to print out messages.
+See [logging](https://docs.python.org/3/library/logging.html).
+- DataCipher: It allows to encrypt/decrypt data using a global key generated automatically.
+See [cryptography.fernet](https://cryptography.io/en/latest/fernet/).
 - Scanner: The main and more abastract class to search secrets on vaults.
 - GlobalConfigs: For managing configuration values.

 **Lower level**
+- Vault Engines: To define the engine implementations and how to interact with that.
+See [azure-keyvault-secrets](https://pypi.org/project/azure-keyvault-secrets/) and [pykeepass](https://pypi.org/project/pykeepass/).
-- Repositories: Persistent storage for vaults, configs, secure keys, etc.
+- Repositories: Persistent storage for vaults, configs, secure keys, etc. See [json](https://docs.python.org/3/library/json.html) and [keyring](https://pypi.org/project/keyring/).
 - Os discovery: To find out the current OS and the user informations.
 - File System/JSON file hander: For saving json files on disk.